KohanTorabi/webrtc-react/README.md

    ## Contribution

-Contributions to the WebRTC Chat project are always welcome!
+Contributions to the WebRTC React project are always welcome!
 If you have any ideas, improvements, or bug fixes, please follow these steps:

 1. Fork the repository.